Content on this page was generated by AI and has not been manually reviewed.

 How many channels should I create?

 Start with 6–12 active channels across a few key topics.
 You can add more as your community grows.
 Avoid overwhelming newcomers with too many options at first.
-Boosting a discord server a complete guide: Boosts, Roles, Moderation, and Growth
+How to set up your own dns server a comprehensive guide and best practices for fast, secure, scalable DNS 2026

 Which roles are essential for beginners?